 GSM Services is your local expert for heating system replacements or installations.
-When it comes to replacing a broken or inefficient system, there are different types of systems to choose from.
-Our comfort advisors can help you determine the right system for your home.
-We provide worry-free pricing and free, no obligation estimates, and 100% satisfaction guarantee for furnace installation and replacement.
+When it comes to replacing a broken or inefficient system, there wide varieties of systems to choose from.
+Our expertly trained Comfort Advisors can help you determine the right system for your home.
+We provide worry-free pricing, free no obligation estimates, and a 100% satisfaction guarantee for furnace installation and replacement.

 Bigger is Not Better: In the HVAC industry, especially when it comes to a gas furnace, bigger is not better.
-In order to determine the capacity of the heating system needed for your home, an analysis of your home is vital.
-A heating system that’s oversized will reduce the comfort for you in your home, increase energy usage, and shortens the life of the system.
-In the long run that can cost you a lot of extra money that could have been saved with the properly sized unit.
-A specific procedure is required to determine the exact size heating/cooling system that includes the size of your house, where the unit is located, what condition the duct system is in, how old the home is, how many people live in the house, etc. If this analysis is not performed, then it is impossible to ensure that the heating/cooling system will be the correct size for your home.
+In order to determine the correct capacity of the heating system needed for your home, an evaluation is vital.
+A heating system that is oversized will reduce your comfort, increase energy usage, and shorten the life of the system.
+In the long run, those aspects can cost you an unnecessary amount of extra money that could have been saved.
+A detailed procedure is required to determine the exact size system.
+This procedure includes the size of your house, where the unit is located, what condition the duct system is in, how old the home is, how many people live in the house, etc. If this analysis is not performed, then it is impossible to ensure that the heating/cooling system will be the correct size.

-Efficiency Ratings: Efficiency ratings of a heating/cooling system are important, but the main reason you use central heating/cooling in the first place is to stay comfortable in your home as the temperatures change throughout the year.
-Our industry spends a lot of time talking about equipment efficiency ratings and since every manufacturer has systems with high efficiency ratings, what is the whole story and what does it mean?
+Efficiency Ratings: Efficiency ratings of a heating/cooling system are important, but the main reason you use central heating/cooling is to stay comfortable in your home as the temperatures change throughout the year.
+Our industry spends a vast amount of time talking about equipment efficiency ratings.
+Every manufacturer has systems with high efficiency ratings.
 The duct system, the insulation within the home, and how leaky the house is can have a much bigger impact on the overall energy costs and comfort within your home.
 Proper system installation, proper air flow, and how the system is maintained has a greater impact on the system’s life and the overall efficiency than the actual efficiency rating does.
-Individual pieces of a system are created in a factory, but these pieces are put together to form your system on site at your home, so the company chosen to install the system has a greater opportunity to positively or negatively affect how the heating/cooling system will operate in the long run.
+Individual pieces of a system are created in a factory, but these pieces are put together to form your system on site at your home, so the company chosen to install the system has a greater opportunity to positively or negatively affect how the heating/cooling system will operate.

-Brand-X: Brands are not created equal, but does that mean that you have to overpay for some big manufacturer’s giant marketing budget?
+Brand-X: Brands are not created equal, but does that mean that you have to overpay for a big manufacturer’s marketing budget?
 Absolutely not.
-In today’s industry, equipment is quality manufactured and similarly featured, the playing field has essentially been leveled when it comes to equipment.
-Beware of getting “branded”.
-A successful heating/cooling system installation depends a lot more on who is doing the work and how they’re doing it, than the brand of equipment does.
-On occasion, there could be a special application where one brand does have the advantage, but on the standard equipment and efficiencies, there really isn’t much different between the different brands of equipment.
-Rating organizations that rate the reliability of products that need professional installation mostly use survey information to rate these products and not warranty data from the manufacturers.
+In today’s industry, equipment is quality manufactured.
+Beware of getting “branded.”
+A successful heating/cooling system installation depends more on who is doing the work and how they are doing it rather than the brand of equipment.
+On occasion, there could be a special application where one brand does have the advantage, but on standard equipment and efficiencies, there really is not much different between the different brands of equipment.
 You should be careful of those organizations and of the contractor that tells you their brand is the absolute "best".

-Call a Professional: All companies are not the same so when you’re trying to find the best company, you could be put into a situation of never comparing the same “Apple Pie” vs “Apple Pie” proposal.
+Call a Professional: Finding the best company to install your new heating/cooling system can be frustrating.
+You could be put into a situation of never comparing the same “Apple Pie” vs “Apple Pie” proposal.
 It takes many ingredients to make a great apple pie, just like it takes many ‘ingredients’ to make a professional heating/cooling system installation.
-The first step should be a comprehensive inspection and evaluation of your home by a certified Home Comfort & Energy Advisor professional.
+The first step should be a comprehensive inspection and evaluation of your home by a certified Home Comfort & Energy Advisor.
 This inspection should include items that will affect your comfort, energy efficiency, health and safety.
 These items are listed below:

-Your heating/cooling system is just one of the components in an intricate network of components that make up the entire “house-as-a-system”.
-Every action or change has a reaction and sometimes can lead to unintended consequences and your home’s performance is no different.
-Taking the time to do your homework upfront is an important factor to ensure you’re making the smart investment into energy savings, better comfort, and to accomplish whatever it is that you’re trying to achieve.
+Your heating/cooling system is just one of the components in an intricate network that make up the entire “house-as-a-system.”
+Every action or change has a reaction, and can sometimes lead to unintended consequences.
+Your home’s performance is no different.
+Taking the time to do research upfront is an important factor to ensure you’re making the smart investment into energy savings, and better comfort.
 If nothing else is considered within the house other than the heating equipment, the long-term energy efficiency and comfort of the home may not be maximized.

 Now What?
 Installing a new heating/cooling system in your home is a big investment, one that will affect your utility and comfort bills for years to come.
-If you make an oversight or forget to get something evaluated correctly, you can’t just trade it in like you can with a car, you’re stuck with it or left paying a lot of money to fix the situation.
+If there are any oversights, you cannot just trade it in like you can with a car.
+You’re stuck with it or left paying extra money to fix the situation.
 What if you’re not happy with something?
-What routine maintenance needs to be performed and how often?
+What routine maintenance needs to be performed?
 How do you obtain “warranty service” if needed?
 How will your service provider support you in the short and long term?
 When choosing someone to install this system in your home, make sure you have a true “Professional Service Company” and not a “fly-by-night installer” who disappears once the installation is complete.
 Schedule with us now to get a FREE Quote to replace your system.